tajmone/pandoc-goodies/README.md

 The project is still WIP and in its early stages, but a pandoc html5 template is ready for use, along with a growing pp-macros library.

-> **PANDOC 2 NOTE** — Resources are currently being ported to the new pandoc v2.
-At the beginning of each section’s `README` you’ll see mentioned the pandoc version number to which the resources are updated to.
->
-> The migration of the whole project to pandoc v2 might take a while.
-Sorry for the unconvenience, and keep visiting to check the project status.
->
-> Copies of the resources for pandoc v1 will be kept in subfolders, for projects which still might need them.
+> **PANDOC 2 READY** — All resources have been finally ported to work with the new pandoc v2.x release\!
+Copies of some resources for pandoc v1 will be kept in “`pandoc_v1`” subfolders, for projects which might still need them, but they will no longer be updated.

 -----